kubernetes/website/blog/_posts/2016-03-00-1000-Nodes-And-Beyond-Updates-To-Kubernetes-Performance-And-Scalability-In-12.md

 ### Metrics from Kubernetes 1.2&nbsp;

-So what was the result?We run our tests on Google Compute Engine, setting the size of the master VM based on on the size of the Kubernetes cluster.
+So what was the result?We run our tests on Google Compute Engine, setting the size of the master VM based on the size of the Kubernetes cluster.
 In particular for 1000-node clusters we use a n1-standard-32 VM for the master (32 cores, 120GB RAM).

 #### API responsiveness&nbsp;